hyobbb/chatty_widget/README.md

 ## Limit

 Do Not use widgets like Buttons that has their own onTap callback function.
+It will be ignored.
 Instead, just use onTap method to execute additional method while showing the chat box.